If you've ever felt the frustration of managing multiple online accounts, whether…

 Square Register

-The Square stand has everything needed to get you started taking payments; however, the Square register takes it a notch higher.
+The Square stand has everything you need to get started taking payments; however, the Square register takes it a notch higher.
 As a fully integrated POS terminal, it enables out-of-the-box selling, eliminating the need for other apps or tablets.

 The register has a display showing you and your customers what they are buying.
 On the same screen, you accept payments.